Color Media International: History

 In the summer of 2002, negotiations were made with the German company Heinrich Bauer Verlag from Hamburg.
 This resulted in the publishing of Bravo, a biweekly magazine for teenagers that has gained the highest circulation in Europe.
-At the same time, magazines Joy and Lea were introduced at a party celebrating ten years of CPG.
+At the same time, magazines Joy and Lea were introduced at a party celebrating ten years of the company.
 Joy, the first women's monthly licensed magazine in Serbia, was started in cooperation with Swiss company Marquard Media AG and still has the highest circulation in this sector today.
 Biweekly magazine Lea is no longer published.

 In 2003, CKM, the first licensed male magazine in Serbia, and Bravo Girl, a monthly magazine for teenage girls, began in cooperation with Marquard Media AG.
-CPG further expanded with companies in Macedonia and Croatia and founded a small printing house called Color Print as part of the Color Press Group.
+The company further expanded with companies in Macedonia and Croatia and founded a small printing house called Color Print as part of the Color Press Group.
 Color Print began by publishing only crossword puzzles and love stories but now publishes over 2,000,000 magazine copies from the company’s portfolio.